 Strengthening the capacities of local administrations;

 Promoting dialogue and exchange of experience among the key stakeholders of the action.

-In all these areas, the programme draws on the experience of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Expertise France (EF) and Agencia Española de Cooperación Internacional para el Desarrollo (AECID) in order to develop and implement shared European solutions.
+In all these areas, the programme draws on the experience of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Expertise France (EF), Agencia Española de Cooperación Internacional para el Desarrollo (AECID) and Ökumenikus Segélyszervezet (HIA) in order to develop and implement shared European solutions.